 Call or visit the Society's website for information about exhibit dates and times.
 You may also schedule a docent led group tour at any time.

 In addition to Museum gallery exhibits, the personal collection of photographs, sound recordings, and documents of Rabbi Albert Plotkin (a leading figure in the Jewish community from 1955 until his death in 2010), is available online.
-Our Publisher, Marie, well-remembers Rabbi Plotkin's highly-successful efforts in the 1980s to help reconcile belief-based differences between Jews and Christians in Phoenix.
+Our Founder, Marie, well-remembers Rabbi Plotkin's highly-successful efforts in the 1980s to help reconcile belief-based differences between Jews and Christians in Phoenix.

 The Cutler Plotkin Jewish Heritage Center was originally built in 1921 as a synagogue for the Temple Beth Israel Congregation.
 Because this was the first synagogue ever built in Phoenix, the Congregation earned its place in local history.

 The local and prominent architectural firm, Lescher and Mahoney, designed the original building to resemble an old Spanish church in the mission style, unusual for a synagogue.
 Another distinctive twist was that the multi-purpose building was laid out on a north-south axis (fronting Culver Street), rather than facing east-west as is customary for a Jewish house of worship.

 To experience firsthand a bit of local history, take a tour of the Cutler Plotkin Jewish Heritage Center in downtown Phoenix.